ywang6000/EF-G-Colab/README.md

 	→ example pse file to identify con1 and con2 for WT
 - `two .treefile and one .state file`
 	→ example treefiles and ancestor sequence file.

+- `one node_JSD.csv`
+	→ example to repproduce figure 5.

 ## Key Tools and Dependencies
 - requirement.txt